openstack/ironic-specs/specs/approved/ironic-redfish.rst

 -----------

 Primary assignee:

-bcornec
+* bcornec
-lucasagomes
+* lucasagomes

 Other contributors:

-ribaudr
+* ribaudr

 Work Items
 ----------

-* Add new Redfish hardware type, supporting power and management interface APIs and providing PXE, virtual media boot and standard deployment methods.
+* Add a new ``redfish`` hardware type, power and management interfaces.
-* Writing unit-test cases for the Redfish type.
+* Write unit-tests for the new code.
-* Adaptation of the devstack Ironic module to add this capability, based on the virtualbmc work, adding to it the minimal required Redfish REST API support.
+* Modify the Ironic DevStack module to setup a virtual environment that is able to test nodes using the new Redfish driver.
-* Writing configuration documents.
+* Write documentation.

 Dependencies
 ============